-RN to BSN Practicum (120 contact hours) students are required to complete two sets of clinical rotations under NSG 384 and NSG 483.
-Clinical requirements for both courses must be satisfied at sites available throughout western North Carolina.
+RN to BSN Practicum (120 contact hours) students are required to complete two sets of practicum rotations under NSG 384 and NSG 483.
+Practicum requirements for both courses must be satisfied at sites available throughout western North Carolina.

 The RN to BSN required courses are laid out in four six-hour blocks plus some required electives.

-Introductory RN to BSN Block: Must taken as the first block alone or possibly with electives
+Introductory RN to BSN Block: Must take as the first block #

 - NSG 301, Professional Transitions in Nursing, 3 hrs